chimericdream/worldofpannotia.com/src/_magic_armor_abilities/silent-moves.md

     special: []
   marketPriceSpecial: "+3,750 gp"
   description: |
     This armor is well oiled and magically constructed so that it not only makes little sound, but it dampens sound around it.
-It provides a +5 competence bonus on its wearer's _move silently_ checks.
+It provides a +5 competence bonus on its wearer's {% skill_link move-silently %} checks.
 (The armor's armor check penalty still applies normally.)
 ---